mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 After the compilation is complete, go to the `mindspore/output` directory of the source code to view the file generated after compilation.
 The file is divided into the following parts.

 - `mindspore-lite-{version}-converter-win-x64.zip`: Contains model conversion tool.
-- `mindspore-lite-{version}-inference-win-x64.zip`: Contains benchmarking tool.
+- `mindspore-lite-{version}-inference-win-x64.zip`: Contains model inference framework and benchmarking tool.

 > version: Version of the output, consistent with that of the MindSpore.